Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Simulation

 First, we report the simulation results for (i), $f({\boldsymbol x}) = 2 x_1 + x_2 x_3 +2 x_3$, having an interaction.
-Here, we consider an interaction term between $x_2$ and $x_3$ while others are linear.
-To investigate the interaction effect, we consider the model having a relatively low signal of the main effects.
-Results are summarized in Table~\ref{tab:sim_set1}.
-The proposed DeepR-AFT is superior to the others in all cases in terms of MSEs and C-indices.
-All the MSEs under the proposed DeepR-AFT are smaller than those under the PAFT and SAFT.
-The reduction in the MSEs are larger for a larger sample size with the Gumbel and $t(3)$ errors whose distributions are either skewed or heavy tailed; the MSE under the proposed DeepR-AFT is approximately $0.45$ times those under the PAFT and SAFT.
-Similar patterns can be found for the C-indices.
+Here, we consider an interaction term between $x_2$ and $x_3$ while the others are linear.
+A model with a relatively low signal of the main effects was used to investigate the interaction effect.
+The results are summarized in Table 1.
+The proposed DeepR-AFT model showed superior performance to the SAFT and PAFT in all cases in terms of the MSEs and C-indices.
+All the MSEs under the proposed DeepR-AFT were smaller than those under the PAFT and SAFT.
+The reductions in the MSEs were larger for a larger sample size with Gumbel and $t(3)$ errors, whose distributions were either skewed or heavy-tailed.
+The MSE under the proposed DeepR-AFT was approximately $0.45$ times those under the PAFT and SAFT.
+Similar patterns were found for the C-indices.
 The advantage of the proposed DeepR-AFT is that the DNN can capture the interaction effect in the mean function.
+When compared to the RSF, DeepR-AFT demonstrates notable superiority in terms of MSE.
+Furthermore, DeepR-AFT's advantage is evident in the Gaussian and Gumbel C-index especially with large samples.
+Additionally, DeepR-AFT with respect to the C-index across different error distributions and censoring rates is more stable.

-Second, Table~\ref{tab:sim_set2} shows the result for (ii), $f({\boldsymbol x}) = x_1 + 0.5 x_2^2 + \exp(0.1 x_3)$, a GAM type function that includes a nonlinear relationship but without any interactions.
-The findings are similar to those under (i).
-The proposed DeepR-AFT produces similar or smaller MSEs, and higher C-indices than those under the non DeepR-AFTs (PAFT and SAFT).
-The proposed DeepR-AFT is slightly inferior to the PAFT or SAFT in terms of the MSE with the high censoring rate $(\tau = 20)$ and small data size ($n=1000$), but it outperforms the others when increasing the sample size from $n = 1000$ to $5000$.
-Because we use the rank-based Gehan loss built on the ranks of residuals, the gain in the C-index can be larger than that in the MSE.
+Second, Table 2 shows the results for (ii), $f({\boldsymbol x}) = x_1 + 0.5 x_2^2 + \exp(0.1 x_3)$, a GAM-type function that includes a non-linear relationship, but without any interactions.
+The findings were similar to those under (i).
+The proposed DeepR-AFT produced similar or smaller MSEs and higher C-indices than those under the PAFT and SAFT.
+The proposed DeepR-AFT was superior to the PAFT or SAFT in terms of the MSE in all cases.
+It seems that the gain in the C-index can be larger than that in the MSE, because we use the rank-based Gehan loss, i.e., built on the ranks of residuals.
+Compared to the RSF, DeepR-AFT performs better in the C-index for Gaussian and Gumbel distributions with large sample sizes.
+In terms of MSE, the RSF demonstrates slightly better performance in most scenarios.
+However, this gain in MSE is relatively minimal for Gaussian and Gumbel distributions.
+Additionally, DeepR-AFT is more robust concerning varying error distributions, whereas RSF exhibits greater fluctuation.